-Planning For Assisted Living, Nursing Home Or Long-Term Care
+Planning For Assisted Living, Nursing Home Or Long-Term Care in Los Angeles and Orange County

 WHY IS LONG-TERM CARE AN IMPORTANT ISSUE?

 According to the United States Department of Health and Human Services, someone turning the age of 65 has almost a 70% change of needing some type of long-term care services and support in their remaining years.
 Between the ages of 40 and 50, eight percent of people have a disability that could require long-term care services.
 Young people, ages 31 to 64, make up 14 percent of the nursing home population.
 Generally, women need care longer than men, and of those who need this care, 20% will need it for longer than 5 years.
 According to a recent Genworth survey, the average costs incurred for long-term care in California are as follows: homemaker Services – $51,480 per year; Assisted Living Facilities – $45,000 per year; Nursing Homes – $89,396 per year.
 However, in our practice, we have seen individuals paying as much as $30,000 to $40,000 per month, or more, depending upon the level of care required.
 As you can see, this is one of the most important issues facing all but the very wealthy.
+You may also check about medi-cal planning lawyer.

 WHO PAYS FOR LONG-TERM CARE?